element-plus/element-plus/docs/en-US/component/image.md

 ## Image Preview

 :::demo allow big image preview by setting `previewSrcList` prop.
+You can initialize the position of the first picture previewed by `initial-index`.
+The default initial position is 0.

 image/image-preview